Laci1953/Z80AS/README.md

 Z80AS.COM was obtained by assembling the Z80AS source files using Z80AS (self assembling assembler :)

+However, if you decide to use ZAS to assemble the source files, it will work too.

-The folder SOURCES contains the Z80AS source files, ready to be assembled with ZAS (or Z80AS).
+The folder SOURCES contains the Z80AS source files.

 The folder TESTS contains various tests of the Z80AS features.